Ron

 Vivian

-Privacy was the main reason I switched.
+SAP Consultant from Sundern, Germany · Privacy-first★★★★★ Privacy was the main reason I switched.
 By 2026 it's become rare for a serious app to actually run AI on-device, most have shifted to cloud-only because GPUs are cheaper than user trust.
 DopaSpeak is the opposite.
 The Google Gemma model runs entirely on my phone.
 My listening history, decoded songs, learning progress: none of it leaves the device.

 I work in enterprise SAP, I see what large vendors do with telemetry.
-So when DopaSpeak's privacy policy fits on two pages and the technical setup matches the policy, that's worth $199 alone.
+So when DopaSpeak's privacy policy fits on two pages and the technical setup matches the policy, that's worth freealone.
 The fact that it also teaches me French and Korean better than Duolingo did over a year is a bonus.

 Aljoscha

-The Lifetime tier was the deal-maker for me. $199 once.
-All 20 languages.
-All future updates.
+Design Engineer from Balve, Germany · Multi-language free-app user★★★★★ DopaSpeak was the deal-maker for me.
+Free, all 20 languages, no subscription.
 I currently run Spanish (primary, family reasons), Japanese (anime), French (revival).
-Three languages would normally cost $13.95 ร 3 = $41.85/month on Babbel.
-DopaSpeak breaks even after 5 months and saves me money every month after.
+Three languages would normally cost $13.95 × 3 = $41.85/month on Babbel.
+DopaSpeak is free to use.

 What I love: the languages are completely independent inside the app.
 Spanish progress doesn't bleed into Japanese vocabulary, Japanese kanji don't pollute French pronunciation hints.
 Each language has its own context, but one license covers them all.